cbreezier/cbreezier.github.io/source/_posts/Hacker101-CTF-Level-5-Photo-Gallery.md

 the blind sqli from before, I felt like a starving man who stumbled into a feast.
 I basically had a full shell on the server (and even briefly considered writing a script to emulate a CLI) and could probably do all sorts of nasty things.

-I had fun exploring the filesystem and looking at all the files, but eventually find the inspiration to look at the environment variables with the `env` command.
+I had fun exploring the filesystem and looking at all the files, but eventually remembered to look at the environment variables with the `env` command.

 Lo and behold, there I found all 3 flags.